SymfonyCasts/symfony7/sfcasts/prod-environment.md

 Okay, if we head back over and refresh the page again... *ta da*!
 We see "Updated at". *Awesome*.
 If you're ever working in the `prod` environment and you *don't* see changes you've made to your templates, config files, etc. reflected in the browser, you *may* need to manually clear your cache.

 Right now, we're using `cache.adapter.array`, which is kind of like a *fake* cache.
 We can see that in the `config/packages/cache.yaml` file.
 A fake cache is fine for development, but when we're working in the `prod` environment, we really want to use `cache.adapter.filesystem` instead.
-Since we know about the `when@` syntax, let's leverage that.
-Below, say `when@`, but this time, we need to set it to our `prod` environment with `prod:`.
+Since we now know about the `when@` syntax, let's leverage that.
+Below, say `when@`, but this time, we need to set it to our `prod` environment with `what@prod:`.
 Below that, we'll repeat the same structure we see above - `framework`, `cache`, and `app` - followed by `cache.adapter.filesystem`.

 Okay, to see this in action, we need to clear the cache again (since we're still in the `prod` environment) with: